 Whether it’s a customer support call or email interactions between professional services and a client, organizations generate tons of knowledge that (without KCS practices) is lost when employees move on from the company.
 KCS seeks to end that reality by encouraging technical, practical, and cultural shifts that enable employees to document knowledge learned for the benefit of the customer and fellow employees.

-Not only can good KCS practices help resolve cases more quickly, it allows organizations to maximize the use of their resources and create a self-service strategy that can help ramp-up employees and customers alike.
-As KCS methodology spreads from Support teams to other departments, the value will continue to grow.
+Not only can good KCS practices help resolve cases more quickly, but they also allow organizations to maximize the use of their resources and create a self-service strategy that can help ramp-up employees and customers alike.
+As KCS methodology spreads from support teams to other departments, the value will continue to grow.
 Knowledge that was once word-of-mouth will become shareable, improvable, and measurable.

 If you’re ready to take the plunge on KCS, it’s important to understand why you have to begin by getting buy-in at every level.
-Without it, KCS remains, at best, a Support-centric concept that will inevitably clash with other knowledge management styles in other departments, and, at worst, it will lack the upper-level and inter-departmental support to ever get off the ground.
+Without it, KCS remains, at best, a support-centric concept that will inevitably clash with other knowledge management styles in other departments.
+At worst, it will lack the upper-level and inter-departmental support to ever get off the ground.

 Collective ownership of knowledge and knowledge sharing should be extolled as a company value at every level of the organization.
 When collective ownership is made a central value, it discourages knowledge hoarding and promotes a team-oriented definition of success.

 KCS is a long-term solution, and as such requires a long-term investment.
-Most companies roll out KCS in phases, and each one of these phases require investment in order to work.
+Most companies roll out KCS in phases, and each one of these phases requires investment in order to work.
 Some stages include training the coaches through the KCS v6 Practices Certification and then the practitioners through KCS v6 Fundamentals.
-These trainings can’t just happen once, though.
+These training sessions can’t just happen once, though.
 As new employees get onboarded, KCS training needs to be part of the process to ensure best practices continue across the board.

 Without the upfront investment in the technologies and processes that make KCS possible, the initiative will never get off the ground.
 Without the continual investment in the people who put KCS into practice and measure its success, it will be inconsistent and likely fizzle out.